Distinguished Lecturer Committee Guidelines

 The current Chair should contact the SEG headquarters to obtain the previous year's committee report plus any files for eligible carryover candidates.
 During the deliberation and selection process in July, it is very important to stay in contact with the Chair of the SEG Traveling Lecturers Committee to make sure there is no overlap with candidates being considered by the International Exchange Lecturer, Thayer Lindsley Visiting Lecturer, and Regional Vice President Lecturer sub-committees.
 Once the committee decides on the nominee, the Chair must contact that person to ascertain their willingness to accept the lectureship.
 The Chair submits the final report with committee recommendations to the Executive Director by August 31 each year.

-The call for nominations should be published in the April issue of SEG Discovery with the request that nominations be forwarded to the Chair of the Committee and SEG headquarters.
+The call for nominations should be published in the April issue of the newsletter with the request that nominations be forwarded to the Chair of the Committee and SEG headquarters.
 The call may be repeated in email member broadcasts as well.

 ||Date Action Item Responsible Party